 The Global Health Field Experience will focus on issues relevant to global health, including health care, health education, environmental effects on health, infectious disease, mental health, health disparities, medical sequelae of natural disaster or political violence, indigenous healing practices, nutrition, and reproductive health.

-Please note, student may participate in no more than 3 experiences to complete their hours.
+- Sudent may participate in up to 3 experiences to complete their hours.

 How to Fulfill the Field Experience Requirement

-- Create your own (details below), placement must be pre-approved.
+- Create your own (details below), placement must be pre-approved before beginning at site.

 The organization or site must provide students with: